-Because it can take several weeks to process a student's financial aid application, we encourage you to complete and submit your aid application early so you will be notified as early as possible.
+Because it can take several weeks to process a financial aid application, we encourage you to complete and submit yours early.
 After your application materials have been processed and reviewed, you will receive an email from the Office of Financial Aid, letting you know that your Award Notice is available on Wolverine Access.

 Following is a "Finding Extra Money for School" video from CashCourse.
 Visit here for more information about using the CashCourse website: www.finaid.umich.edu/Planning#cashcourse

-If you do not have a University of Michigan uniqname and password, you will need to sign up for a University of Michigan "Friend" Account (guest) ID to view/print your award notice (and other documents, if requested) on Wolverine Access.
+- If you do not have a U-M uniqname and password, sign up for a University of Michigan "Friend" Account (guest) ID to view/print your award notice (and other documents, if requested) on Wolverine Access.
 To acquire a Friend Account ID, see the Using Wolverine Access page.
 If you do not have an email account and you are unable to view/print your award notice or other documents, you may contact us to request a paper copy.
-However, if you do not use email, you will need to request a paper copy each time you need a document sent to you.

 (return to top of page)